differgroup/sql-server-regex/examples/split.md

 declare @regex_pattern varchar(max) = '\s+'

 select *
-from dbo.RegexSplit('How do I split an arbitrary string into words?', @regex_pattern)
+from dbo.RegexSplit('How do I split an arbitrary string into words?', @regex_pattern, default)

 select *
-from dbo.RegexSplit('Does this work if   the words are oddly-formed?', @regex_pattern)
+from dbo.RegexSplit('Does this work if   the words are oddly-formed?', @regex_pattern, default)
 ```